abhinavdc/cowin-pinger/readme.md

 - Replace `<IFTTT-WEBHOOK-NAME>` with the name you used for the WebHook in IFTTT in the code.

+- Replace `<YOUR-AGE>` with your age.

+- Modify `appointmentsListLimit` value to change the number of session details you want to receive in the notification (default is 2).

 - Replace `<DISTRICT-ID>` with your district's id from the list.

-- Add your age by replacing `27` with your age.

-- Add the limit of appointments you want to receive inside the notification.

   - ### District Code in Kerala

     - 301: Alappuzha